tinawang-jy/DSCI550_TikaSimilarity_PixstoryDataAnalysis/README.md

 >3.
 Image -- North American Movie Ranking for 2020, 2021, and 2022

-# Data Aggragation and Tika Similarity Test and Clustering (Assignment 1)
+# Assignment 1: Data Aggragation, Tika Similarity Test and Clustering